 - You need massive amounts of data

 Despite these hurdles, all businesses, not only airlines, can realize the value of implementing RM.
-Whether you're an international airline or a lemonade stand owner, you should not let these misconceptions discourage you from practising RM.
+Whether you’re an international airline or a lemonade stand owner, you should not let these misconceptions discourage you from practicing RM.

 One of the most challenging areas of airline revenue management is inventory control—how many of each fare type to sell to maximize revenue.
 Ideally, airlines would sell 100% of the more expensive/flexible tickets.
 However, there may not be enough demand to support this.
 While basic/restrictive tickets sell more easily, it is not in the airline’s best interests to sell out the plane with basic tickets.
 Hence a balance is required to determine the optimal “mix” of premium and basic tickets to sell out the plane and maximize revenue.
 A revenue management strategy can help accomplish this objective.
 The three components of an RM system are shown in figure one.